 Monterey Courthouse - The Clerk’s Office is open to the public 8:00 a.m. to 4:00 p.m. and scheduled hearings are being conducted.
 If you are on calendar and your hearing has been scheduled as a remote appearance, please appear remotely, otherwise you should appear for your hearing.
 If you are unsure, please contact your attorney or the court.
 Self Help staff are available to assist.
 For restraining order assistance please email your name and telephone number to firstname.lastname@example.org, or call (831) 647-5800 x3005.

-- The Clerk’s Office Windows will have reduced business hours of 8:30 a.m. until 3:00 p.m. daily through August 14, 2020.
-The lobby will remain open from 8:00 a.m. until 5:00 p.m. and courtrooms will be in session.
-To avoid having to wait, many matters can be handled by phone (831) 883-5300 Ext.
+- The Clerk’s Office Windows are open to the public 8:00 a.m. to 4:00 p.m. and scheduled hearings are being conducted.
+The lobby will remain open from 8:00 a.m. until 5:00 p.m.
+Many matters can be handled by phone (831) 883-5300 Ext.
 3011 (English) or Ext.
 3007 (Spanish) or online.
 If you need assistance regarding your traffic citation or wish to request a hearing, please see our Traffic Page.

 Payments / Collections – The Court temporarily discontinued sending cases to collections for failing to appear or failing to pay during the period of March 17, 2020 through June 1, 2020.